OlivierLD/raspberry-coffee/NMEA-multiplexer/getstarted.md

 be something like `4800`.

 #### Good to start
-We will execute the `NMEA-multiplexer`, driven by the file `nmea.mux.1st.test.yaml`:
+We will execute the `NMEA-multiplexer`, driven by the config file `nmea.mux.1st.test.yaml`:
 ```yaml
 #
 # MUX definition.